tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/the-deployment.md

 ### Extracting the OS to the Filesystem

 As detailed in [The Basics of Deploying an Operating System](https://docs.tinkerbell.org/deploying-operating-systems/the-basics/#filesystem-archives), we can download or create a filesystem archive in a number of different ways.
-Once we have a compressed archive of all of the files that make up our Operating System we will again need to use an action to manage the task of fetching the archive and extracting it to our newly formatted file system.
-The action [archive2disk](https://artifacthub.io/packages/tbaction/tinkerbell-community/archive2disk) has the functionality to **mount** a filesystem and both **stream**/**extract** a filesystem archive directly to this new filesystem.
+Once we have a compressed archive of all of the files that make up the Operating System, we will again need to use an action to manage the task of fetching the archive and extracting it to our newly formatted file system.
+The action [archive2disk](https://artifacthub.io/packages/tbaction/tinkerbell-community/archive2disk) has the functionality to **mount** a filesystem and both **stream**/**extract** a filesystem archive directly to the new filesystem.

 ```
 actions: